garagehive/garagehive.github.io/docs/garagehive-online-documents-using-online-documents-in-estimates-checklists-and-vehicle-inspection-estimates.md

 ![](media/garagehive-online-documents-using-in-vehicle-inspection-estimates.gif)

 The customer can approve all of the items in a category or just some subitems.
-To copy the approved items in the online document to the jobsheet, use the **Copy Authorised Lines to Jobsheet** action under **Process** in the VIE actions bar.
+To copy the approved items in the online document to the jobsheet, use the **Copy Authorised Lines to Jobsheet** action under **Process** in the VIE menu bar.

 ![](media/garagehive-online-documents-using-in-vehicle-inspection-estimate1.png)